 The Line Through to Worship Pain

 Retch stands as a key current in the Worship Pain lineage.
-It took the raw black metal pace of Darkcorpse and refined it into a more focused, physical form.
-The way the rhythm section moves now, the way speed is handled, the way impact is shaped, all carry traces of what was worked out in Retch.
-The project remains an active influence rather than a closed chapter.
+It refines the raw black metal pace of Darkcorpse into something more focused and physical.
+The way speed is handled now, the way impact is shaped, and the way structure is held under strain all trace back to what was worked out here.